-For the decoding (DC) operators, we evaluate XFormer Triton since two Triton-based kernels (OpenAI, Tri-Dao) do not support it.
+For decoding (DC) operators, we evaluate XFormer Triton since the other two Triton kernels do not support them.
 TVM provides higher performance for Causal (DC) than for other operators, because Causal (DC) is a matrix-vector multiplication operator where fusion has limited effect on its memory-boundness. \NAME{} delivers consistently better performance on GQA (DC) because it uses masks to apply TensorCore to the dot product in the computation that would otherwise have too few input matrix rows for TensorCore.
 There is no single baseline that provides high performance like \NAME{} does across all operators~and~GPUs.

-Only FlexAttn and Tri-Dao Triton (limited to Global and Causal PF) support AMD GPU.
-While fewer baseline compilers support these operators, \NAME{} delivers consistent high performance compared to the available baselines.
+Only FlexAttn and Tri-Dao Triton (limited to Global and Causal PF) support AMD GPU. \NAME{} delivers consistently high performance compared to available baselines.

 \textbf{Programmability.} Triton-based baselines require a user to write the kernel in their DSL, and FlexAttn uses multiple attention-specific templates developed by the framework authors.
-For instance, the Tri-Dao Triton kernel is 650 lines of code, while \NAME{}'s input is vanilla attention (38 lines) and schedule (28 lines) in total; see Appendix~\ref{sec:neptune-inputs} \mbox{for these inputs.}
+For instance, the Tri-Dao Triton kernel is 650 lines of code, while \NAME{}'s input is vanilla attention (38 lines) and schedule (28 lines) in total; see Appendix~\appref{sec:app:neptune-inputs} \mbox{for these inputs.}

-\textbf{Mirage Superoptimizer.} We discuss Mirage separately, as we have observed that Mirage does not consistently find valid kernels for all input shapes and only supports variants of Global and Causal operators.
+\textbf{Mirage Superoptimizer.} We discuss Mirage separately, as Mirage does not consistently find valid kernels for all input shapes and only supports variants of Global and Causal operators.
 Table \ref{tab:rq1-mirage} shows the speedup of \NAME{} relative to Mirage.
 The columns and rows vary by $s_{kv}$ and $s_q$ respectively, where $s_q \leq s_{kv}$.
 Cells where $s_q > s_{kv}$ are filled with an em dash (---), while cells where Mirage fails to find a valid kernel have a cross (\cross).
-The results show 2.21x lower latency (geomean) across all tested shapes, while \NAME{} provides deterministic correctness guarantees (unlike Mirage's probabilistic), and we observed better numerical accuracy with \NAME{}.
+The results show $2.21\times$ lower latency (geomean) across all tested shapes, while \NAME{} provides deterministic correctness guarantees (unlike Mirage's probabilistic), and we observed better numerical accuracy with \NAME{}.